 Although most historic buildings are very durable and relatively resistant to flooding compared with much modern construction, they can still suffer substantial damage.

 Older buildings behave differently to modern ones and as a consequence need much more careful attention after flooding.
 They are often built with more permeable materials like timber, lime mortars and plasters and soft bricks.
-These will absorb water and so need to be able to dry slowly.
+These will absorb water and need to be able to dry slowly.
 Repair works need to consider how the individual building is constructed and the materials used.

 The above guidance is designed to assist those who live in, own or manage historic buildings that are threatened by flooding.
 It covers: